1. About bisoprolol

 - Bisoprolol slows down your heart rate and makes it easier for your heart to pump blood around your body.

 - Your very first dose of bisoprolol may make you feel dizzy, so take it at bedtime.
 After that, if you don't feel dizzy, it's best to take it in the morning.

 - It's usual to take bisoprolol once a day in the morning.

 - The main side effects of bisoprolol are feeling dizzy or sick, headaches, cold hands or feet, constipation or diarrhoea – these are usually mild and shortlived.

-3. Who can and can't take bisoprolol
+3. Who can and cannot take bisoprolol

 Bisoprolol can be taken by adults aged 18 and over.

-It isn't suitable for everyone.
+It is not suitable for everyone.